 Children live up to what they believe they can do.
-Even adults, she believes, are limited or motivated by their own self-beliefs.
+Even adults are limited or motivated by their own self-beliefs.
 Mastering the elements of the Frame provides every child the opportunity to be the best that they can be.